 - Screening of every person entering our facility will include gathering the names, email and phone #’s for each person (information on file for all children and staff).
 As part of our screening, we will ask the parents/ guardians the screening questions as set out by Public Health (see below).
 Children in particular should be monitored for atypical symptoms and signs of COVID-19.

-- Screeners should take appropriate precautions when screening, including maintaining a distance of at least 2 metres (6 feet) from those being screened, and wearing personal protective equipment (PPE) (i.e. surgical/ procedure mask; gown; gloves; eye protection)
+(Childcare) A table will be set up outside for parents/ guardians to place any items that the child needs, this will include backpacks, special food and medication onto the table.
+Screeners should take appropriate precautions when screening, including maintaining a distance of at least 2 metres (6 feet) from those being screened, and wearing personal protective equipment (PPE) (i.e. surgical/ procedure mask; gown; gloves; eye protection)

 - Alcohol based hand rub containing at least 70% alcohol content must be provided at screening table or upon entry to the facility.

 - Anyone entering the facility must perform hand hygiene upon entering.